Putin: China peace plan could be basis to end war

 The Russian leader met Chinese President Xi Jinping on Tuesday in Moscow to discuss the conflict, and relations between the two countries.

-Mr Putin said the peace plan could be put forward "when they are ready for it in the West and in Kyiv".
+Mr Putin said the peace initiative could be put forward "when they are ready for it in the West and in Kyiv".

 But China's plan - published last month - does not call for Russia to leave Ukraine.

-Published last month, the 12-point plan calls for peace talks and respect for national sovereignty.
+Listing 12 points, it calls for peace talks and respect for national sovereignty.

 It also condemns "unilateral sanctions", in what is seen as a veiled criticism of Ukraine's allies in the West.